praxis/praxis/reference/request-life-cycle.md

 end
 {% endhighlight %}

-There is really no difference between `after :validate` and `before :action` since they are subsequent stages.
-Semantically, however, you should register the callback based on what stage you depend on, and not on neighboring stages.
+Technically speaking there is not much difference between `after :validate` and `before :action` since they are subsequent stages.
+Semantically, however, they are different as all the `after :validate` callbacks will be executed before any of the `before :action` ones.
+So you should really register the callback based on what stage you depend on, and not on neighboring stages.
 Otherwise, your code might stop functioning when the pipeline order is changed.

+There is currently no mechanism to order the callbacks for a given stage.
+They will be executed in the order that they were registered.